-Mr. JIANG Zhaobai, Executive Director and Chairman
+Mr. JIANG Zhaobai, Non-executive Director and Chairman

-Mr. JIANG Zhaobai, aged 60, has been appointed as an executive Director of the Company and Chairman of the Board in September 2012.
+Mr. JIANG Zhaobai, aged 61, appointed as an executive Director of the Company and Chairman of the Board in September 2012 and re-designated to a non-executive Director of Company from 1 November 2023.
 He has over 30 years experience in real estate development and investment in the PRC and extensive experience in international investment including agriculture and animal husbandry industries and mining, new energy and its related business field.
 He is also the chairman of the board of Shanghai Pengxin (Group) Co., Ltd. ("Shanghai Pengxin Group").
 Mr. Jiang is the founder of Shanghai Pengxin Group.
 Mr. Jiang was appointed as vice presidents of China Enterprise Directors Association from July 2010 to July 2015 and is currently vice president of China-Latin American and Caribbean Friendship Association.
 He graduated in Nanjing Institute of Architecture and Civil Engineering and was admitted to an Executive Master of Business Administration degree at China Europe International Business School in June 2005.
+He is the father of Mr. Jiang Xiao Heng Jason, an executive Director of the Company.